PhilipCastiglione/toyrobot-ruby/README.md

     $ bin/robot commands.txt

-The file (*commands.txt*) must consist of a sequence of commands for the robot, with one command per line.
+The file must consist of a sequence of commands for the robot, with one command per line.
+For example:

+    PLACE 0,0,NORTH
+    MOVE
+    RIGHT
+    MOVE
+    REPORT

 Invoke `bin/robot` without arguments to read the commands from standard input.